 Another real problem they identify is the relational skills problem.
 The article’s view is the need for team ethics and vision in working in mission groups.
 My experience has been that in most cases, missionaries break off from any interaction one with another because of relational problems.
 This extends to their not working with other national churches, and even within their own work, they have relational skill problems.

 Let’s face facts here.
 To actually get to the mission field and actually get to the point of doing missions work, you have to have a really thick skin, hold your breathe and endure a lot, and just plain be bull-headed or pig-headed.
 Things will never “always go the way you want” and the real missionary has to forget about perfection, and deal with reality.
-He makes his ministry work by shear force of his own will.
+He makes his ministry work by sheer force of his own will.
 He does without, sacrifices, and makes himself content with whatever God gives him in order to continue forward with his mission.

 It disgusts me to see pastors in the US jump from church to church, ministry to ministry, because of what is really minor problems, or their own personality problems they have with their own people.
 In the real world, with real ministers of God, we have to change our goals and aspirations to what God is doing in our ministry, and we need to be the ones to adapt, love when people are unloveable.